DonaldWhyte/high-performance-data-processing-in-python/contents.md

 Showing how to use NumPy to process numerical data.

-Exploring how NumPy leverages vectorisation to dramatically boost performance.
+Exploring how NumPy uses vectorisation to dramatically boost performance.

 [NEXT]
 <!-- .slide: data-background="images/intro_background.png" class="background" -->